 FMS is now accepting applications for new members.

-Or talk to your Teacher or Miss Emi for more information.
+Talk to your Teacher or Ms. Sarah for more information.

 6 Member Seats

 At FMS we strive to have our parents involved in their child's learning process.
 As a result, we have implemented a parental involvement program in which we ask parents to commit 12 hours per school year in any capacity in which help is needed.
+6 hours to be completed by December & 6 by April.
 Some of our needs include working in the classroom, but many of our volunteer hours can be fulfilled by taking items home and working on them at the parents’ convenience.
 Other needs include helping with our special events such as our annual Halloween Carnival and Luau, plowing our parking lot in the winter, tending our flower garden in the summer, etc. Serving on the Board is also a great way to be involved in the education process at FMS and fulfill your parental involvement hours.

 Here at FMS we understand that routine is essential to the wellbeing of children.
 With this in mind, we do our best to stick to a consistent daily schedule.
 Each classroom goes about their day a little differently, but here is the schedule we try to maintain: